 As the winter turns into spring, we approach a time that is most optimal for cleansing.
 Ayurveda recognizes seasonal transitions (particularly winter to spring, summer to fall, and late fall to winter) as great times to clean out excess doshas in preparation for the new season.
-Having run cleanses myself, I have learned several lessons (sometimes the hard way) that hopefully you can learn from in order to set your clients up for success!
+Having run cleanses myself, I have learned several lessons (sometimes the hard way) that hopefully you can learn from in order to set up your clients for success!

-First, be very aware of who your audience is.
+Be very aware of who your audience is.
 Are they long-time Ayurveda enthusiasts who have done cleansing before?
 Are they looking for detailed cleansing instructions or perhaps just a support group?
 Would they be interested in a short, basic cleanse, introducing key concepts of Ayurveda, or are they wanting a deep cleanse with deeper cleansing practices and good instructions?

 Think of a schedule.
 Again, you want to be available for support.
 Will you do weekly check-ins?
 Will you use Skype, meet in person, or use a conference call line?
-Usually checking in during major transitions is important to prepare the clients and then help answer questions or trouble shoot.
+Usually checking in during major transitions is important to prepare the clients and then help answer questions or troubleshoot.

 This is the most important part for your audience.
 They need to feel excited, pumped, and above all, they need to believe in the process.
 Make sure you feel vibrant and you exude vibrancy.
 Have material prepared to explain why we cleanse in Ayurveda, what the process is, and the reasoning behind the process.

-My clients were often amazed when I shared ideas like we use a lot of oil in Ayurveda to remove natural toxins (ama) and that we now know from modern science that most toxins are fat-soluble (hence they blend easily with the oils and are eliminated with them).
+My clients were often amazed when I shared simple Ayurvedic ideas, like we use a lot of oil in Ayurveda to remove natural toxins (ama) and that we now know from modern science that most toxins are fat-soluble (hence they blend easily with the oils and are eliminated with them).
 The intellect (buddhi) loves this stuff.
-My experience has been that the more you can convince the buddhi, the more it will comply and interfere less with the process during the hard times of a cleanse.
+My experience has been that the more you can convince the buddhi, the more it will comply and therefore interfere less with the process during the hard times of a cleanse.

 Before your clients convene for the kick-off, be sure that they have made these preparations: